 Crowns and Bridges Post Operative Instructions

-Refrain from eating at least 2 hours and until the anesthesia has worn off.
+Refrain from eating for at least 2 hours and/or until the anesthesia has worn off.

 Temporary:

-The temporary is placed with lightweight cement that is designed to come off easily so avoid chewing sticky foods such as gum, caramels, etc.
+The temporary is placed with lightweight cement that is designed to come off easily.
+Avoid chewing sticky foods such as gum, caramels, etc.

-Use your toothbrush to clean the temporary as you normally do your other teeth.
-However, when flossing, it is best to pull the floss through the contact rather than lift up on the temporary so you don't accidentally loosen the temporary.
-If your temporary comes off between appointments, slip it back on and call our office so that we can recement it for you.
+Use your toothbrush to clean the temporary as you normally do your natural teeth.
+However, when flossing, it is best to pull the floss through the contact rather than lift up on the temporary so you don’t accidentally loosen it.
+If your temporary comes off between appointments, slip it back on and call our office so that we can re-cement it for you.
 A little denture adhesive placed inside the crown can help to hold it in place in the interim.

 Sensitivity:

-Sensitivity, especially to cold, is common for a time following treatment.
-For the first few days avoid extremely hot or cold foods and beverages.
-It is normal to have discomfort in the gums around the tooth after the anesthesia wears off due to the procedure.
+Sensitivity, especially to cold, is common briefly following treatment.
+For the first few days, avoid extremely hot or cold foods and beverages.
+It is normal to have discomfort in the gums around the tooth after the anesthesia wears off.

 If your gums are tender, rinse with warm salt water, dissolving 1/2 teaspoon of salt in an 8 oz. glass of warm water.
-An analgesic such as Tylenol or Advil will help to increase your comfort.
+An analgesic such as Tylenol or Advil will help to decrease your discomfort.

 Final Crown or Bridge: